 Overview of preclinical research being undertaken in the UK

-In alignment with the range of disease areas represented by the identified preclinical research being undertaken in the UK, there are a wide assortment of therapeutic cell types being investigated.
-Figure 2 provides a broad overview of the types of therapeutic delivery methods being used and further breakdown of the individual cell and viral vector types.
-The most widely used delivery method is tissue specific/stem progenitor cells with 36%, which is due to the diversity of projects that utilise these types of cells.
+Consistent with the findings of last year’s report, the most widely used modality is tissue specific/stem progenitor cells at 27% and this is due to the diversity of therapeutic strategies that utilise these types of cells.
 These include studies into ophthalmology, neurological disorders and gastroenterological disorders amongst others.
-The second most widespread delivery method is MSCs/Stromal cells, which are most commonly used to develop therapies targeting cardiovascular and orthopaedic conditions.
-Approximately 11% of the preclinical programmes identified for this study use in vivo gene therapies are their utility includes study into cardiovascular disease, cancer, haemophilia and conditions of the eye.
+The second most widespread modality is MSCs/Stromal cells, which are most commonly used to develop therapies targeting cardiovascular and orthopaedic conditions.
+Approximately 18% of the preclinical programmes identified for this report use in vivo gene therapies, representing a 7% increase compared to the number of projects identified in 2017.
+Their utility includes studies into cardiovascular disease, neurological disorders, haemophilia and conditions of the eye.
 Pluripotent stem cells were found to comprise around 13% of the therapies studied and are similarly diverse with respect to the disease area to which they are applied.
 However, their use is more frequently investigated in early-stage translational research.

-Figure 4 gives a further breakdown of the various streams funding preclinical research in the UK’s advanced therapy industry by providing the number of studies funded by each organisation.
+Figure 4 gives a further breakdown of the various streams funding preclinical research in the UK’s advanced therapy industry by providing the number of identified studies funded by each organisation.

 Generation of heat maps from collated data